-- average and is subject to a relatively high level of alcohol-related domestic assault, and that there are some alcohol-related health issues in the broader community. - 10.
-The Authority considers that, if the Licence is granted, there is a risk that the liquor sold at the Premises would exacerbate the existing alcohol-related problems in the community and, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities. - 11.
-The Authority is nevertheless satisfied that the risk is sufficiently mitigated by the following: - a) lower than average liquor licence density in the local community - b) absence of any objections from agency stakeholders - c) harm minimisation measures set out in the plan of management and licence conditions as set out in Schedule 1
+- 29. The Authority considers that, if the Licence is granted, there is a risk that the liquor sold at the Premises would exacerbate the existing alcohol-related problems in the community and, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities. - 30.
+The Authority is nevertheless satisfied that the risk is sufficiently mitigated by the following: - a) lower than average liquor licence density in the local community - b) the fact that Police and Council do not object to the Application - c) harm minimisation measures set out in the plan of management and licence conditions as set out in Schedule 1